skwh/pardee-datastore/readme.md

 The shape endpoints are as follows:
 - `GET /keys`: Returns all column names labeled "key"
 - `GET /group/:group/key/:key/values`: Returns all the values in the column labeled `:key` (url parameter variable)
+- `GET /group/:group/cokey/:cokey/values`: Returns all the cokey values in the column labeled `:key` (dyadic series only)
 - `GET /range/values`: Returns all the columns labeled "range"
 - `GET /special/values`: Returns all the columns labeled "special"
-- `GET /group/:group/dataseries/:series/info`: Returns metadata about the dataseries, provided by the administrator.
+- `GET /group/:group/dataseries/:series/info`: Returns metadata about the dataseries, provided by the administrator
+- `GET /groups/:group/dataseries/values`: Returns the names of all avaliable data series, as specified in the `settings.yml` file.
-- `GET /categories/values`: Returns the different categories which data is sorted into (provided by administrator).
+- `GET /categories/values`: Returns the different categories which data is sorted into
-- `GET /categories/:category/dataseries`: Returns the dataseries which belong to a given category.
+- `GET /categories/:category/dataseries`: Returns the dataseries which belong to a given category

 #### Response

 All shape endpoints follow a similar response pattern.
-Any value returned from a shape endpoint is the name of a column, and some column names may have been altered to be machine friendly.
+A majority of the values returned from a shape endpoint are the names of a column, and some column names may have been altered to be machine friendly.

 So the response pattern is as follows: